Last updated May 12, 2020.

 Coronavirus symptoms range from mild cold-like illness to severe breathing difficulty.

 What Information is Reliable?

-These sources – the Center for Disease Control (CDC) and the World Health Organization (WHO) – offer trustworthy information:
+The links at the top of this page were created by expert doctors and researchers in the MG community.
+In addition, these sources – the Center for Disease Control (CDC) and the World Health Organization (WHO) – offer trustworthy information:

 Below we share links from the CDC about people who are most at risk, and steps you can take to prevent becoming ill.